lyviho/harmonizablestable/README.md

 Matlab and R files in `single_path`.
 The matlab skript `per_freq_est.m` generates a path of the process X and estimates the underlying i.i.d. frequencies Z_k with spectral density as their pdf.
 The results are saved as ´filename.mat´.
-´KDE.Rmd´ imports this `.mat` file and computes the kernel density estimator.
+`KDE.Rmd` imports this `.mat` file and computes the kernel density estimator.
-We use R because of convenience of the already integrated density estimation function.
+We use R because of its already integrated density estimation with various kernel functions and bandwidth methods.

+Examples are included in the subfolder `matdata` for examples f1 and f2 in `per_freq_est.m`, e.g. `f1a150_2.mat` corresponds to the frequency estimates for example f1 with alpha=1.5 and sample size 10^4.
+See `KDE.Rmd` for more details.

 Details in Sections 4 and 5.2. of the paper.